 4. As a CGS Representative, I value Responsibility.
+In practice, this value looks like:

 - a.
 I seek to maintain personal integrity and the integrity of the organization. - b.
 I can clearly articulate how my decision will advance the Organization's core values. - c.
 I use CGS materials and resources solely for CGS-related activities. - d.
 I take ownership for the decisions I make or fail to make, the actions I take or fail to take, and the consequences that result. - e.
 I protect confidential information that has been entrusted to me.